 Knowledge and ability to use Personal computer, Microsoft Word and Microsoft Outlook.
 Important skills include interpersonal skills to build strong relationships with Jewish and non-Jewish students, co-workers and other stakeholders; use of social media as an effective tool for communication and community building; ability to set priorities, advocate team concepts and work collaboratively with students, faculty and staff.

-Master's degree in Jewish Education or other relevant degree preferred.
+Master’s degree in Jewish Education or other relevant field preferred.

 Experience in higher education preferred.